timjogorman/RicherEventDescription/guidelines.md

 > During the [conference] there was a [session] in which they [thanked] Mr. Smith and a catered [dinner]

 In many cases, sufficient world knowledge, inference or research may let an annotator guess what the order of these events is.
-However, unless there is explicit grammatical evidence for the ordering -- most obviously, prepositions and connectives like "Before", or thing like "and then" -- do not infer anything about the relationships between them.
+However, unless there is explicit grammatical evidence for the ordering – most obviously, prepositions and connectives like "before", or things like "and then" – do not infer anything about the relationships between them.

 #### Nearby sentences or coordinated clauses count as "evidence", but only if you can add an explicit "then"

 It will often feel like a temporal order is implied even though no explicit temporal words have occurred, simply because one sentence is positioned as following another.
-We have a test for this: if you can add a "then" into the second clause *without  feeling like you've changed the meaning of the two sentences*, then feel free to temporally order these with BEFORE.
+We have a test for this: If you can add a "then" into the second clause *without  feeling like you've changed the meaning of the two sentences*, then feel free to temporally order these with BEFORE.
 If you cannot do this "then" test, then do not relate them.

 Note that this should only encompass nearby sentences, but could theoretically go beyond a single sentence, *if and only if the first sentence contained many subevents*.
 For example:

 - We [took] the kids to the arcade.
 They played ski-ball; they played pacman.
-We **(then)** [went[ home exhausted.
+We **(then)** [went] home exhausted.
 > **took** BEFORE **went**